-We visited the Franciacorta wine region of Italy in early 2015.
+We visited the Franciacorta wine region of Italy in early 2015, prior to the Expo Milano 2015.
+Franciacorta wines were the official sparkling wines of the Expo.

 The 2015 Gold Prize for Special Focus Travel Articles - Internet: Culinary Travel: “The Italian Wine Country You've Probably Never Heard About,” put the spotlight on us and our favorite wine region, with more than a few people asking what we really thought about this place that most Americans no nothing about.